 - Feet raised off cold and draughty floors

 - Soft foam construction that should not harm patients if they walk into it

 When the legs are correctly in position, the weight is spread between the legs and the feet.
 This means there is no pressure on the heels.
-Possibly some patients with large, heavy legs, could have a slight pressure on the heels, although by adjusting the position of the Leg Support, this pressure may be prevented.
+Some Patients with large, heavy legs could have a slight pressure on the heels, although by adjusting the position of the Leg Support, this pressure may be prevented.
 The Leg Support has a series of ridges to provide a soft convoluted surface for the calves to rest on.
-Foot-drop may be prevented by resting the feet on the angled front foot-rest, and as the Leg Support is made from foam, the patient can press against the foot-rest section to exercise the feet.
+Foot-drop may be prevented by resting the feet on the angled front foot-rest, and as the Leg Support is made from foam, the Patient can press against the foot-rest section to exercise the feet.